arsenyinfo/ask_gemini/README.md

 A minimal MCP server that exposes Google's Gemini 2.5 Flash with web search capabilities as a tool.

-- Provides access to Gemini 2.5 Flash with thinking mode enabled
+- Provides access to Gemini 2.5 Flash
-- Includes built-in Google Search integration for up-to-date information
+- Includes built-in Google Search integration for up-to-date information.
-- Simple FastMCP-based implementation

 ## Prerequisites